-66. Which local governments are required to provide the basic information in PART ONE and the additional information in PART TWO of Exhibit E (as modified)?
+66. Which local governments are required to provide the basic information in PART ONE as well as the additional information in PART TWO of Exhibit E (as modified)?

-Except for the local governments listed above that stand to receive less than two-tenths of one percent (0.2 percent) of the total local government allocation as listed in Exhibit G to the MOA, and except as noted in the paragraph below, all remaining local governments receiving opioid settlement funds are required to provide both the basic information in PART ONE and the additional information in PART TWO of Exhibit E (as modified).
+Except as noted in question 65 above, and except as noted in the paragraph below, all local governments receiving opioid settlement funds are required to provide both the basic information in PART ONE and the additional information in PART TWO of Exhibit E (as modified).

-Note that a number of municipalities have directed their opioid settlement funds to the counties where they are located, including Cary (starting in FY 22-23), Charlotte (starting in FY 23-24), Concord (starting in FY 23-24), Gastonia (starting in FY 22-23), and Raleigh (starting in FY 22-23).
-These municipalities are relieved of their reporting obligations with respect to funds that have been redirected to their respective counties.
+As discussed in questions 20 through 22B above, a number of municipalities have directed their opioid settlement funds to the counties where they are located, including Cary (starting in FY 22-23), Charlotte (starting in FY 23-24), Concord (starting in FY 23-24), Gastonia (starting in FY 22-23), Hickory (starting in FY 24-25) and Raleigh (starting in FY 22-23).
+These municipalities are relieved of their reporting obligations with respect to funds that have been directed to their respective counties.
 To be more specific:

-- Because Cary, Gastonia, and Raleigh have never received any opioid settlement funds, they are relieved of all reporting obligations under the MOA so long as their opioid settlement funds are redirected to their respective counties. - Because Charlotte and Concord received opioid settlement funds during the 2021-2022 and 2022-2023 fiscal years, they have continuing reporting obligations with respect to the opioid settlement funds they received.
-However, they have no reporting obligations with respect to funds that are redirected to their respective counties.
+- Because Cary, Gastonia, and Raleigh have never received any opioid settlement funds, they are relieved of all reporting obligations under the MOA so long as their opioid settlement funds are directed to their respective counties. - Because Charlotte and Concord received opioid settlement funds during the 2021-2022 and 2022-2023 fiscal years, they have continuing reporting obligations with respect to all opioid settlement funds received during those years.
+However, they have no reporting obligations with respect to funds that are directed to their respective counties starting in the 2023-2024 fiscal year.